 RMT, starting to list Sgt.
 Hugh's descendants, says (p 25): ¨Children of Sergeant Hugh Terence, as shown by family records, were three.¨

 These 'family records' are not quoted so are open to suspicion.
-In fact - there is good reason to belueve that this part of the early tree is a fiction invented by Gustav Anjou.
+In fact - there is good reason to believe that this part of the early tree is a complete fiction invented by Gustav Anjou.

 The three children were Albert Torrence, Hugh Torrance and James Torrance.
 I have elsewhere claimed that nothing can be learned from variations of spelling, yet I cannot but note the variation in the spelling of these three!
 Odd as Albert and Hugh seem to have settled in America in the same area - but I have not studied then in detail.

 To quote Linde Lunney, probably the world's foremost living expert on the Irish Torrenses:

 To continue the quote from RMT (p25): ¨Albert Torrence and Hugh Torrance came to America, while James remained in Ireland¨

 Albert and Hugh were together in America which can be takes as evidence that they were brothers.
 Both had sons named Hugh so it is possible that their father was also Hugh.
 Whether he was THE Hugh who had been a Sergeant, I doubt.

 Son Hugh (10 Oct 1701 to 22 Jul 1784) married twice.
 By his first wife (Elizabeth unknown) he had children